| |

 8. Maria Island

 Located off the east coast of Tasmania, Maria Island (pron.: Mar-eye-ah) offers beautiful walks and breathtaking scenery.
 Maria Island is a wildlife sanctuary and a quiet place to retreat to with dramatic coastal scenery and historic ruins to explore.
-There’s an easy circuit walk around the island that takes around 90 minutes to complete.
-Visiting Maria Island is a lovely day trip from Hobart.
+The easy circuit walk around the island takes around 90 minutes to complete and Maria Island is a lovely day trip from Hobart.

 The Maria Island cruise and guided walk tour will take you to Maria Island but it leaves from Triabunna on the coast.